-- 1) Digitron Testing - 2) Cerium Nitrate Reagent Testing - 3) Water Solubility Test - 4) Gas Chromatography (performed by an independent outside laboratory) - 5) Any other method as recommended by independent outside laboratory or described in ASTM D4814 - NOTE: Fuel contents are protestable.
-However, the loser in the protest shall be responsible for all outside laboratory expenses associated with the protest. - 18 Handrails Handrails (max. height of 6"), or hand holes, extending fore and aft must be fitted.
-Cables and lifelines are not allowed. - 19.Hull and Deck Measurement All hull measurements are to be taken while the boat is ashore.
-The length must be measured between perpendiculars of the external molded length of the boat, taken at theextreme bow and the rear most planning surface (the rear most part of the keel including all hull planning steps (regardless of height), but excluding trim tabs, either fixed or movable.
-Hull extension beyond the transom shall be deemed to be "fixed trim tabs" and not be included in the measured length.Hull extensions added to the bow and/or any extended parts, rub rails, fenders, outboard motorbrackets, stabilizing trim tabs and rudder assemblies are not to be included in the measured length.

-When defining "extreme bow", any form that constitutes the bow and its construction and contributes to the performance of the boat shall be included in the measured length.
+- a.
+Digitron Testing

+- b.
+Cerium Nitrate Reagent Testing

+- c.
+Water Solubility Test

+- d.
+Gas Chromatography (performed by an independent outside laboratory)

+- e.
+Any other method as recommended by independent outside laboratory or described in ASTM D4814

+NOTE: Fuel contents are protest able.
+However, the loser in the protest shall be responsible for all outside laboratory expenses associated with the protest.

+- RULE 17 Handrails- Handrails (max. height of 6"), or hand holes, extending fore and aft must be fitted.
+Cables and lifelines are not allowed. - RULE 18 Hull and Deck Measurement All hull measurements are to be taken while the boat is ashore.
+The length must be measured between perpendiculars of the external molded length of the boat, taken at the extreme bow and the rear most planning surface (the rear most part of the keel including all hull planning steps (regardless of height), but excluding trim tabs, either fixed or movable.
+Hull extension beyond the transom shall be deemed to be "fixed trim tabs" and not be included in the measured length.
+Hull extensions added to the bow and/or any extended parts, rub rails, fenders, outboard motor brackets, stabilizing trim tabs and rudder assemblies are not to be included in the measured length.
+When defining "extreme bow," any form that constitutes the bow and its construction and contributes to the performance of the boat shall be included in the measured length.
 Any other attachment that is added to meet a minimum length required shall not be included in the measured length.

-Should the trailing edge of the planning surface of a hull or sponson terminate with an angle greater than 15 degrees measured between the keel and outer chine in plan view (birds eye view), such excess shall not be included in the measured length.
+Should the trailing edge of the planning surface of a hull or sponson terminate with an angle greater than 15 degrees measured between the keel and outer chine in plain view (birds eye view), such excess shall not be included in the measured length.